Canine terminology: Eyes

 A dog's vision is actually equivalent to a human with red-green color blindness.
 Different breeds have different shapes of eyes.
 It all depends on the purpose.
 If a dog is a hunter, they most definitely need good eyesight.
 Therefore, those breeds have a wider range of vision than others.
 As a rule of thumb, breeds with short heads have a narrower field of vision, whereas breeds with longer heads have a wider field of vision - such as wolf, sighthound.

 Eyebrows or brows

 Eyebrows not necessarily noticeable just normal defined brow line above the eyes.

 Whiskers

-Whiskers tend to be similar like most breeds of Pitbull/Terrier dogs.
+Whiskers tend to be similar to most breeds of Pitbull/Terrier dogs.
 Medium to long whiskers, wispy but coarse feeling to the touch.

 Flews

 Flews are a dog's upper lips, or the canine equivalent of upper lips.

 Mouth and teeth

 The bite describes how the dog's teeth meet when the mouth is closed.

 Usually have wide mouths and good teeth, these breeds can benefit from getting their teeth brushed regularly due to such wide areas in their mouths.